Search

 Clarification 13-2003

 Ruling in Law by the Designated Members of the Rugby CommitteeClarification13-2003Union / HP Ref ManagerSRULaw Reference15Date2003-08-18 This clarification was incorporated into law in 2009 Request The SRU has requested a ruling with regard the tackler, in Law 15.
 Under the definition of a tackl ... r as defined by Law.
 That player is not part of the tackle, as he has not gone to ground.
-He can only therefor
+He can onl

 Clarification 1-2004